Parliamentary Internship for the Environment

 About the Internship

-Through PIE, Interns gain a deep understanding of the day-to-day workings of Canadian Parliament.
-In the full-time office placements, Interns become well-versed in legislative affairs, policy research, and constituency work while supporting current environmental change-makers of all political stripes.
+Through PIE, interns gain a deep understanding of the day-to-day workings of Canadian Parliament.
+Through full-time office placements, interns become well-versed in legislative affairs, policy research, and constituency work while supporting current environmental change-makers of all political stripes.
 Most interns perform a variety of tasks in their offices.
-This could include writing briefing notes on matters before Parliamentary committees, communications with constituents, conducting research for Private Member’s bills, and supporting MPs in meetings with stakeholders.
-Outside the office, Interns take part in a range of professional and leadership development programming, including interjurisdictional travel, workshops, seminars, and fireside chats with expert speakers from the nonprofit sector, industry, and government.
+This could include writing briefing notes on matters before Parliamentary committees, communication with constituents, conducting research for Private Member’s bills, and supporting MPs in meetings with stakeholders.
+Outside the office, interns take part in a range of professional and leadership development activities, including site visits, training sessions, seminars, and fireside chats with expert speakers from the nonprofit sector, academia, industry, and government.
+PIE interns are also supported to run their own community engagement activities and workshops related to environment, politics and public participation.
+These activities serve as an important way that interns can start to carry the knowledge gained from the program back to their communities, enhancing local understanding of political systems and contributing to a more informed and engaged citizenry.

-The Parliamentary Internship for the Environment program runs from September 2024 to June 2025.
-Interns receive a monthly stipend of $2,900, for a total of $29,000 over the 10 months of the program.
+The Parliamentary Internship for the Environment program runs from September 2025 to June 2026.
+Interns receive a monthly stipend of $3,000, for a total of $30,000 over the 10 months of the program.
 Interns can expect to work full-time hours (37.5-40 hours) weekly.
-Most of this time will be spent in the Parliamentary host office, but each week, there will be a couple of hours of ELC programming as well.
+Most of this time will be spent in the Parliamentary host office, but there is also weekly ELC programming that include intern check-ins, mentorship, seminars and workshops.
 In September, all interns will participate in an orientation program to get familiar with Parliament, the environmental policy landscape, and the rest of the cohort before placements begin.

 We offer two specialized streams of the program.

 The Specialized Stream for Indigenous Interns welcomes young First Nation, Métis, and Inuit leaders from coast to coast to coast to apply.
-This stream is being introduced to continue the difficult work of breaking down the systemic barriers Indigenous individuals face in Parliament Hill and support the development of Indigenous-led policy.
-The features of this stream were designed in collaboration with an Indigenous-led consultant, including the wraparound support to ensure participants can thrive and succeed.
+This stream was introduced to continue the difficult work of breaking down the systemic barriers Indigenous individuals face in Parliament Hill and support the development of Indigenous-led policy.
+The features of this stream were designed in collaboration with an Indigenous-led consultancy, and includes more wraparound support to ensure participants can thrive and succeed.

 All interns, including those in the Specialized Streams, will be part of a single cohort group, and participate in most programming together.